tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

     log.Print(lambdacontext.LogStreamName)
 ```

-The former should look like `/aws/lambda/sample-event-handle`, and the latter somewhat like `2020/11/06/[$LATEST]1c92b498a2qp472491c392c3pcf0910q`.

-Afterwards, you need to create the log-group and log-stream into CloudWatch, and your logs will be available either from the command-line or the [Cloudwatch console](https://$REGION.console.aws.amazon.com/cloudwatch/home?region=$REGION#logsV2:log-groups).
-Don't forget to set up a retention policy for your newly created log group, to avoid logs (and costs) piling up.
+Afterwards, you need to actually create the log-group and log-stream on CloudWatch.
+In our case, the former is `/aws/lambda/sample-event-handle`, and the latter looks like `2020/11/06/[$LATEST]1c92b498a2qp472491c392c3pcf0910q`.

 ```shell
 $ aws logs create-log-group --log-group-name /aws/lambda/sample-event-handle
 $ aws logs create-log-stream --log-group-name /aws/lambda/sample-event-handle --log-stream-name "2020/11/06/[\$LATEST]1c92b498a2qp472491c392c3pcf0910q"
 $ aws logs get-log-events --log-group-name /aws/lambda/sample-event-handle --log-stream-name "2020/11/06/[\$LATEST]1c92b498a2qp472491c392c3pcf0910q"
 ```

+Then log entries are available either from the command-line or the [Cloudwatch console](https://$REGION.console.aws.amazon.com/cloudwatch/home?region=$REGION#logsV2:log-groups).
+Don't forget to set up a retention policy for your newly created log group, to avoid logs (and costs) piling up.

 ### Triggers

 In the real-world, you won't be using `aws lambda invoke` to invoke your function.
 There are a number of [triggers](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html) that you can set up and use.

 These invocations can either be synchronous, or asynchronous where requests are placed in a queue where a separate process will be reading these events and sending them to your function.
-Remember, that a single Lambda function instance will never run with multiple events, but a new one would be spawned for each one.
+Remember, that a single Lambda function instance will never run with multiple events, but a new would be spawned for each incoming request   .
 It's interesting to read up on how Lambdas [scale](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html) up in numbers.

 ### Trigger your Lambda with an REST endpoint